 Prioritization means making decisions that focus energy and resources on a few things that are at the top of the list, and starving things that are lower in the list.
 The most important aspect of prioritization is the concept of starvation.
 In the context of prioritization, starvation refers to the lack of attention or resources given to tasks lower down on the priority list.
 By definition, as we allocate more resources to higher-priority tasks, lower-priority tasks …Continue reading

 In 2020 started hosting my Free and Open Office Hours as a way to give back and meet more people in the space industry.
-As I became useful to those in the space industry and gained expertise in the space domain I discovered how fulfilling helping multiple companies with leadership development was.
+As I became useful to those in the space industry and gained expertise in the space domain I discovered how fulfilling helping multiple companies with leadership and operational excellence was.
 To that end, I have pivoted and made Kindel Leadership Development my primary focus.
-Hire me for Learn more and get started here: …Continue reading
+Hire me for Learn more and get …Continue reading

 A friend recently asked me if I had a Lexicon & Taxonomy for Innovation and Invention.
 While I do, I realized I’ve never written it down.
 Here’s my first stab; using the Customer, Business, Organization, and Technology (CBTO) mental model.
 What do you think?
 Lexicon: Taxonomy: This lexicon and taxonomy of innovation and invention provide a mental model for understanding and categorizing different types of innovative ideas and approaches.
 However, simply having innovative ideas is …Continue reading